s1r0n/pathfinder-institute/index.md

 # The Pathfinder Institute

-The Pathfinder Institute serves as the overarching accrediting and governing body of the [Pathfinder Educational Model](/assets/files/1-pem.pdf).
-It is composed of a diverse cross-section of experts, scholars, parents, teachers, business leaders, and community stakeholders.
-If you would like to contribute by becoming a committee member, contact mikes@athabascau.ca

 ## Mission & Vision

 ​	The Pathfinder Institute is a decentralized pedagogical research and development hub dedicated to fostering holistic, ethical, and transformative education.
 Anchored in the Pathfinder Model, it supports educators, learners, and communities seeking to co-create a future-oriented, spiritually and socially aligned approach to learning.